 Next, we find my height in the vertical column of the table:

 We trace the row to the right until we find my BMI.

-According to body fat calipers, I’m sitting at 12 percent body fat right now and have a 32-inch waste—not exactly Michael Moore territory.
+I’m about 10% body fat and have a six pack a 32-inch waist—not exactly Michael Moore territory.

 Not really.
 Let’s go over why.

 Detractors say you can’t distill what it means to be healthy into a single number.

 Some go further and say being overweight isn’t unhealthy, so why bother measuring BMI or worrying about your weight?